 - He joined the Anushilan Samiti, a revolutionary organisation in Bengal.
 In 1918, he completed his studies and started working as a maths teacher at Chittagong.

 - He trained and groomed youngsters on weaponry and bomb-making.
 He hatched a plot to raid and seize arms and ammunition from the government, cut off communication from the rest of India, and to isolate Chittagong.
-This incident came to known as the Chittagong Armoury Raid.
+This incident came to be known as the Chittagong Armoury Raid.

 - Sen’s associates in the plan were Ganesh Ghosh, Lokenath Bal, Ananta Singh and others.